-As of September 30, 2023 and December 31, 2022, other investments related to our private equity investments were \$ 4.4 million.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, other investments related to our private equity investments were \$4.4 million.
 There were no realized gains or losses for the three and nine months ended September 30, 2023.
 We recognized zero and \$1.2 million of realized gains for the three and nine months ended September 30, 2022, respectively.
 We recorded the gain on sale of our private equity investments within net realized gains on investments in our condensed consolidated statements of operations and comprehensive loss.
-There were no unrealized gains and losses or impairment losses recognized on private equity investments for the three and nine months ended September 30, 2023 and 2022.
+There were no unrealized gains and losses or impairment losses recognized on private equity investments for the three and nine months ended September 30, 2023 March 31, 2024 and 2022, 2023.

-The following table reflects the gross and net realized gains and losses on short-term investments, available-for-sale fixed maturities and other investments that have been included in the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2023 and 2022:
+The following table reflects the gross and net There were no realized gains and or losses on short-term investments, available-for-sale fixed maturities and other investments that have been included in the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2023 March 31, 2024 and 2022: